The commercial cosmetic industry is trashy, literally.

 Remember how we mentioned the best way to fight oil is with oil?
 Seems counter-intuitive but it’s true!

 For DIY facial cleanser, use ground oats (which are easy to buy in bulk pretty much anywhere) as a gentle exfoliant.
-This super simple recipe only required 3 ingredients!
+This super simple recipe only requires 3 ingredients!

-Alternatively, do as Lauren from The Zero Waste Memoirs suggests and use plain old raw honey!
+Alternatively, just use plain raw honey!
 It not only softens the skin and reduces redness, but acts as a natural antibacterial pore cleaner.

 You can even alter the honey base very slightly for different effects.
 Add granulated white sugar for extra exfoliation or turmeric for stimulation and acne fighting power.